Adolescents

 Medicine Safety

 Misconceptions about drugs are common among adolescents.
 The most common of these is that prescription medicines are somehow safer or less harmful than illicit drugs.
 When used incorrectly, however, they may still pose substantial risks.
-Make sure your teen knows to talk to a licensed medical professional before taking any medicine to ensure it is the right medicine for a given health situation, and that resources are available for people who become addicted to drugs of any kind.
+Make sure your teen knows to talk to a licensed medical professional before taking any medicine to ensure it is the right medicine for a given health situation, and that harm reduction resources are available to them.
+IPC can help in many of these situations, so don't hesitate to call with questions, even when it's not an emergency.